draios/partners/Tools/ansible-agent/README.md

   ansible ALL=(ALL) NOPASSWD: ALL
 - Put the PRIVATE IP's of the hosts into the `hosts.ini` file.
 Examples are provided in the exisiting hosts.ini file.

-Make sure your ansible user has the proper kubeconfig file to access your kubernetes cluster with kubectl admin access.
+For k8s cluster agent install, make sure your ansible user has the proper kubeconfig file to access your kubernetes cluster with kubectl admin access.

-Make sure all of the variables are filled in properly for your Sysdig backend connection in `group_vars/agent_vars.yaml` .
+Make sure all of the variables are filled in properly for your Sysdig backend connection in `~/agent/group_vars/agent_vars.yaml` .

  _Use Ansible vault to store your SysDig Agent access key._
 You can create a new vaultfile.yaml with the:

+`ansible~$: rm ~/agent/vaultfile.yaml`

-`ansible~$: ansible-vault create agent/vaultfile.yaml`
+`ansible~$: ansible-vault create ~/agent/vaultfile.yaml`

 This command will ask you to create a new password.